azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **5. Run Setup Command**

 This is the last step.
-You need to run install setup command with host subscription id (sub where scanning infra resources will get created).
+You need to run install command with host subscription id (sub where scanning infra resources will get created).
 This is one-time setup activity and can take up to 5 minutes.

     ``` PowerShell